sweisman/cass-edi/README.md

 The initial file to load is `OPTICS26.SCR`, which loads all other files.
 From what I remember, the `26` referred to the 26 screens of source code when I took over development.
 The number was not interated further.
 By the time I left, a little over a year later, there were over 250 screens, all of which I wrote.
-Some screens mention other names, which included the professor overseeing the project, my boss, and a former member of the team.
+Some screens mention other names, which included the professor overseeing the project, his PhD candidate student (my direct boss), and a former member of the team.
 Still, I wrote 90% of the code.
 The rest was written by my boss.

 Each screen in Forth is 1024 bytes, formatted as 64x16 in text.
 Each screen included a header line as a comment.
 I reformatted the raw screens to be compatible with regular text editors using this Perl one-liner applied to each file: